george-zip/computational_linguistics/README.md

 ### Confusion Matrix

-The matrix is roughly based on the confusion matrix in Kemighan (1990) that focused on spelling correction.
-The approach involves a few simplifications and workarounds, as follows:
+I based the matrix on the confusion matrix in Kemighan (1990) that focused on spelling correction.
+The approach involves some major simplifications and workarounds, as follows:

    1. It assigns a weight to individual character pairs (for example t -> d) that are likely to be equivalent in the two languages.
-A better approach would be for the matrix to encode rules that convert characters as well as consonant clusters, digraphs or perhaps subwords and morphemes.
-An example of this is the rule that converts an English 'th' to 'd'.
-We would need to modify the MED algorithm to be able to substitute, insert or delete two or more characters at a time.
-We would also need to adjust in some way for the weight or cost of a multi-character operation.
+A better approach would be for the matrix to encode rules that converts subwords or morphemes.
+      Examples of this is are rules that converts an English 'th' to German 'd' and 'gh' to 'ch'.
+As this algorithm stands, it misses what look like valid cognates like 'six' and 'sechs.'
+Such as approach would need to modify the MED algorithm to be able to substitute, insert or delete two or more characters at a time.
+It would also have to adjust in some way for the weight or cost of a multi-character operation.

    2. We want to assign likely substitution pairs a lower weight, but the original spelling matrix used higher weightings for pairs that were more likely to be confused.
 The original spelling algorithm (Kemighan, 1990)